SIUE-DevOps/Vagrant_Docker_Cli/README.md

 https://www.vagrantup.com/downloads.html  Choose the correct distribution for your host OS.
 3. Download Ansible.
 Ansible is used to provision your VM with the applications you would use. http://docs.ansible.com/ansible/latest/intro_installation.html Click the link for your OS and follow instructions to install.

+* For Windows Users also install:

 # Creating the VM